 As far as Tom’s father goes, I don’t know what the storage situation was.
 The gun may have been sitting in a bedside table drawer, or perhaps Tom broke into a safe/pilfered the key/figured out the combination.

 Either way, the grief-stricken father probably mourns every single day that he didn’t properly impress upon Tom the proper, safe, and responsible way to handle firearms.
 Even someone completely ignorant of the Four Rules should have realized at several points along the way that Tom’s actions were flat-out stupid.

 I didn’t lose a friend to “gun violence” that day, though I’m sure his and his girlfriend’s deaths were categorized in some statistical column that way.
 I also didn’t lose a friend to laser pointers, though you can bet the crackdown on them at school grew in orders of magnitude after that and my young mind associated their deaths with harmless red lights.
 I lost a friend — and others lost a son and a daughter — to sheer stupidity.

 I think of Tom’s mistakes every day as I slide my everyday carry piece into its holster, or when I breakdown my rifles to clean them.
 I tell the above anecdote each time I take a new shooter to the range to impress upon them the idea that “innocent” accidents are never far from happening, and following the rules is the best way to protect against injury, death and stupidity.

-If anything, the biggest lesson I learned from his mistakes is that piling one bad decision on top of another bad decision isn’t the way to go.
-He would have faced consequences had he not taken his own life, but by not owning up to his mistake and being a man, he caused even more heartbreak and sorrow.
+If anything, the biggest lesson I learned from Tom’s mistakes is that piling one bad decision on top of another on isn’t the way to go.
+He would have faced consequences had he not taken his own life, but by not owning up to what he did and being a man, he caused even more heartbreak and sorrow.